 Instead, as a young man, Stanton went into finance and worked as a bonds trader.
 He planned to make money first, save it, and maybe do something artistic later in life.
 But the misery of doing something that failed to fulfil him creatively ended up taking its toll.
 And so when he eventually lost his job, it gave him the push he needed to make a dramatic career U-turn.

 Despite not being trained as a photographer, something led Stanton to pick up a camera and start shooting and interviewing passers-by on the streets of New York, then posting the results on Facebook.
 It quickly went viral, and today, the blog has more than 17million followers on Facebook, has led to a best-selling book, and is hugely influential around the world.

 2. Hermann Zapf

 Hermann Zapf (1918-2015) was a German typeface designer and calligrapher best known for creating the typefaces Palatino, Optima and the eponymous Zapfino.
 In school, however, he was mainly interested in technical subjects and left in 1933 with the ambition of pursuing a career in electrical engineering.

-However, as the saying goes, ‘Man makes plans and God laughs’.
-After getting in trouble with the newly established Third Reich for being a trade unionist, landing him briefly in the infamous Dachau concentration camp, Zapf found it difficult to get an apprenticeship.
-Finally, after being interviewed by the last company in the telephone directory, he finally got a job as a retoucher.
-Shortly after, attended an exhibition in Nuremberg in honour of the late typographer Rudolf Koch.
+However, as the saying goes, ‘Man makes plans, and God laughs’.
+After getting in trouble with the newly established Third Reich for being a trade unionist, landing him briefly in the infamous Dachau concentration camp, Zapf found it challenging to get an apprenticeship.
+Finally, after being interviewed by the last company in the telephone directory, he got a job as a retoucher.
+Shortly after, he attended an exhibition in Nuremberg in honour of the late typographer Rudolf Koch.
 This exhibition gave him his first interest in lettering, he bought two books to teach himself calligraphy, and the rest is typographical history.